larskotthoff/notmuch-sync/README.md

 Running `notmuch compact` changes the UUID of the database.
 This means that subsequent syncs will abort with an error message.

-Like muchsync, it uses xapian directly for some operations for efficiency reasons.
-This means in particular that notmuch-sync assumes that value 1 of a xapian document is the message ID and the term "Tghost" is used to identify ghost messages.

 There are extensive tests, but there is no guarantee that notmuch-sync will always do the right thing.